This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 To close out the chapter, she notes that the orange menace is pushing for more war (which is continuing the warmongering that Obama engages in, expanding upon the foundation left by Bush, Clinton, and predecessors going back years), making it a “spectacle,” just like the Gulf War in 1990 and the 2003 invasion of Iraq.
-Asimperialist diplomacy has the same objective as imperialist war.
-If negotiations are to take place, either openly or secretly, the DPRK will have to weigh every word very carefully before agreeing to anything with the treacherous and arrogant bunch of marauders who run the U.S. government.”
-She ends by saying that the orange menace’s rise to victory in the election last year was fueled by a “decline of communal institutions and the expansion of corporate brands” in US culture as a whole.
+Fundamentally, imperialist diplomacy has the same objective as wars that are imperialist.
+She ends by saying that the orange menace’s rise to victory in the election last year was fueled by a “decline of communal institutions and the expansion of corporate brands” in U$ culture as a whole.

 “From its origins in the nineteenth century Industrial Revolution, fossil capital has developed into a monstrous complex generating multiple biospheric crises, including climate change.
 To head off a catastrophic warming of the atmosphere, it will be necessary to de-fossilize the global economy over the next several decades.
 The growth of fossil fuel use must stop now, followed by absolute reductions of carbon emissions to near zero levels by sometime later in the twenty-first century.
 Nothing less is acceptable if we want a livable planet for the majority of humanity and other species.
 Such a transition has been shown to be, physically speaking, quite feasible…Unfortunately, under mature capitalism things are not done according to human needs, environmental sustainability, or common sense.
 Both economically and politically, this system is dominated by monopoly-finance capital (MFC) and its state functionaries.
 Two basic facts must be noted here.
 First, MFC’s ideology and policy program are both constituted by neoliberalism (deregulation, privatization, and anti-union policies—in short, market fundamentalism—combined with militarism and imperialism).
 Second, MFC is inextricably tied to the fossil-capital complex.
 It follows from these two facts that at this point in history, de-fossilizing the economy means overthrowing MFC power and moving toward a worker-community controlled economy, socialism.”- Paul Burkett